 Research and Strategy

 Before you start making anything or paying others to do so, you need a plan.
 Successful content marketing involves knowing what your competition is doing with their marketing so you can beat them.
 And it involves measuring the effectiveness of your efforts to find out if you are succeeding.
 The Kissmetrics article: How to be the James Bond of the Web: 37 Best Marketing Tools to Spy on Your Competitors – lists some tools to let you do just that.
 Google Alerts, Followerwonk, and Marketing Grader have all been useful for me.

-Google itself has this post – Search Insights: Sizing Up the Competition.
+Moz has this post – Competitor analysis for SEO.
 Kissmetrics also has this excellent list of 54 Google Analytics Resources.
 Google Analytics is the best free web and social media analytics product around.
 And it keeps getting better every day.
 SEO Strategy and Analytics can be a little intimidating, but we are always available to help.

 All of your marketing requires good writing to be successful.
 Grammarly‘s Premium version words out typos and grammar mistakes.
 It also makes recommendations for better word pairings and repetitive words.
 In all, it suggests corrections for 250 plus types of errors.
 There is a free version as well and Safari and Chrome browser extension.
 These are important because it works on anything you type in a browser.
 Google docs, WordPress blog posts, and emails are examples as are social media scheduling or posting tools.

 There is also a desktop app for Mac that comes with cloud storage for your docs.
 Finally, Grammarly also has a useful grammar blog that keeps you on top of “dotting your (i)s and crossing your (t)s”.